Jnguyenpham94/hello-world/README.md

 tutorial hello world

 Hi people!
 Jonathan here, writing up some stuf to see what this tutorial thing is about.
-Let's see, a student going for a bachelor's in computer science.
+Let's see, a student going for a bachelor's in computer science at a local university.